Coronary angioplasty and stents

 - The stent, which is collapsed around a balloon at the tip of the catheter, is guided through the artery to the blockage.

 - At the blockage, the balloon is inflated and the spring-like stent expands and locks into place inside the artery.

 - The stent stays in the artery permanently to hold it open and improve blood flow to your heart.
 In some cases, more than one stent may be needed to open a blockage.

-After your stent placement, you may need prolonged treatment with medications, such as aspirin or clopidogrel (Plavix) to reduce the chance of blood clots forming on the stent.
+After your stent placement, your doctor will prescribe medications, such as aspirin, clopidogrel (Plavix), ticagrelor (Brilinta) or prasugrel (Effient), to reduce the chance of blood clots forming on the stent.

 After the procedure

-If you had a non emergency procedure, you'll probably remain hospitalized one day while your heart is monitored and your medications are adjusted.
+If you had a nonemergency procedure, you'll probably remain at the hospital overnight while your heart is monitored and your medications are adjusted.
 You generally should be able to return to work or your normal routine the week after angioplasty.
-If you needed angioplasty and stenting during a heart attack, your hospital stay and recovery period will likely be longer.

 When you return home, drink plenty of fluids to help flush your body of the contrast dye.
 Avoid strenuous exercise and lifting heavy objects for at least a day afterward.
 Ask your doctor or nurse about other restrictions in activity.